Low Voltage Access Controls

 What is Needed to Set Up an Access Control System?

 As you set forth on your career path, knowing what goes into setting up a low-voltage access control system is imperative.
-The general setup works as follows; a card reader “reads” an access control card and an electronic door controller compares the number on the card to valid numbers in its memory.
-If the numbers match, a signal is sent to an electronic lock, and the door opens.
+The general setup works as follows; a card reader “reads” an access control card, and an electronic door controller compares the number on the card to valid numbers in itsmemory.
+If the numers match, a signal is sent to an electronic lock, and the door opens.

-While you spend the day with us, you’ll learn about key devices and components, including:
+While building a career in the Low Voltage field, you’ll learn about critical devices and components, including:

 These unlock the door by applying or removing electrical power and include